Albert Gatschet: Career

 In 1879, Gatschet became a founding member of the Bureau of American Ethnology, with Powell as its new director.
-His work on the Klamath was halted following Powell's order to reexamine the phylogenetic relationships of the nation's language families to create a more certain classification system.
-Gatschet was among several other linguists who were deployed to different parts of the country to reassess classifications.
+His work on the Klamath was halted following Powell's order to reexamine the phylogenetic relationships of the nation's language families – that is, the relation of these families to each other through linguistic descent rather than through contact or chance resemblance – to create a more certain classification system.
+Gatschet was among several linguists who were deployed to different parts of the country to reassess classifications.
 In December 1881, Gatschet traveled to South Carolina where he discovered the relationship between the local Catawba language and the Siouan languages of the Great Plains.

-In January 1885, Gatschet traveled to Lake Charles, Louisiana, to begin work on the Atakapa language.
+Between 1881 and 1882, Gatschet traveled to Louisiana and studied the area's remnant languages in an attempt to classify them; at the time of his death, his work was the only extant phylogenetic analysis ever undertaken for several of the languages he studied.
+In January 1885, Gatschet traveled to the city of Lake Charles to begin work on the Atakapa language.
 There, he discovered the last village of the tribe – Túl Núŋ – experiencing a mass exodus as tribesmen who could speak the language began migrating to Texas and Oklahoma.
-Gatschet worked with "the two most knowledgeable speakers of the language" – cousins Kišyuc and Tottokš – in the village, but he published a plea to try to get support, which failed.
-The year after Gatschet's death, John R. Swanton took up Gatschet's plea, publishing a good portion of his notes and finishing his dictionary by 1932.
-While Swanton attempted to conduct his own research, he found the tribe somewhat reluctant to speak to outsiders and some of it has been lost.
+Gatschet worked with "the two most knowledgeable speakers of the language" – cousins Kišyuc ('Will-o'-the-Wisp') (Note: Also called Yoyot.) and Tottokš ('Round [Eyes]') – in the village.
+He later published a plea encouraging others to study the language, but it was unsuccessful during his lifetime.
+The year after Gatschet's death, John R. Swanton took up the plea, publishing a good portion of Gatschet's notes and finishing his dictionary by 1932.
+While Swanton attempted to conduct his own research, he found the tribe somewhat reluctant to speak to outsiders and a significant portion of his work has been lost entirely.
 Although a handful of vocabularies existed prior, Gatschet's work on Atakapa's grammar is the only extant source.
-Later that year, Gatschet's work took him to Oklahoma where he undertook the first major survey of the Yuchi language.
+Later that year, Gatschet's work took him to Oklahoma, where he undertook the first major survey of the Yuchi language.
 He traveled back to Louisiana in 1885 and 1886 to study Tunica, Chitimacha, Biloxi, and two dialects of Choctaw.
+Further studies in 1886 took him across the Rio Grande into Mexico to study the last six speakers of the Carrizo language.
+His work in Mexico took him as far south as Saltillo to the Nahuatl-speaking Tlaxcalteca.